Let's jump right into the madness.

 Then pick your preference as it pertains to your: wallet, caloric needs, mood, convenience, etc.

-It’s been a whole year since I’ve started Project Physique.
-And although I’ve made considerable gains and fixed some imbalances, my diet has only been slightly above average this past year.
+Although I've made considerable gains and fixed some imbalances, my diet has only been slightly above average this past year.

-I gave myself a deadline (November 2018) to focus on getting the body that I want.
-And although I’m proud to have made more progress this single year than I had in the past, I believe it’s still not good enough.
+And although I'm proud to have made more progress this single year than I had in the past, I believe it's still not good enough.

 So I've spent the better part of October figuring out how to reset and reprogram my diet to be even better.